cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 - **Custom npm folder path**

   This item is optional.
+Starting with **v2.0.10**, the global npm of the operating system can be automatically obtained.
+The **Custom npm folder path** has been removed and no longer has to be set manually.

   The purpose of using npm is to provide an environment for building rpk.
 If the npm folder path cannot be found at building, __Cocos Creator__ will only export the game project directory and will not generate the rpk package.

   - If you do not fill out this item, the Creator will read the npm path in the environment variable by default on the Windows system, and the npm in the **/usr/bin/local** directory is read by default on the Mac system to build the exported mini game rpk package that can be run.
   - If your PC environment does not have npm installed or cannot read the npm path in the system, you will need to fill out the **Custom npm folder path** to build and exported rpk package.
 Fill in the rules as follows: